-- PhD Student in Marine Science and Conservation with Dave Johnston in the Marine Robotics and Remote Sensing Center at Duke University
+- PhD in Marine Science with Dave Johnston in the Marine Robotics and Remote Sensing Center at Duke University

-- the intersection of ocean and space exploration
+- the intersection of ocean and planetary science

 Work and Focus

 I'm working with Emmanuel Boss and Yoav Lehahn

 as a Zuckerman Postdoctoral Fellow focused on marine biophysical interactions and ocean optics.

 I've just finished up my PhD with Dave Johnston

 in the Marine Robotics and Remote Sensing Lab at the Duke University Marine Laboratory

 where I was a Future Investigator in NASA Earth and Space Science and Technology (FINESST).